sia162/audial/README.md

 # AUDIAL

-Audial makes use of Spotify API and various other API to make an All-in-One Music Platform!
+Audial makes use of Spotify API and various other APIs to make an All-in-One Music Platform!

 ## What we learned?